SuperOffice/language-tools/packages/vscode/README.md

 ![Alt text](assets/executeResult.png?raw=true "executeResult")

 ## Planned features

-1. webview for showing content
+1. Support for legacy crmscript

-2. Upload script back to the tenant
+## Suggested features

-3. execute script in the tenant
+1. Upload script back to the tenant
-4. Versioncontrol/view for files that are edited compared to what is stored inside SuperOffice
+2. execute script in the tenant

-If you have any requirements or dependencies, add a section describing those and how to install and configure them.
+3. Versioncontrol/view for files that are edited compared to what is stored inside SuperOffice

 **Enjoy!**